 Cryptozoology is the study of hidden or unknown animals.
-These are usually larger zoological species that, to date, remain unverified by science, such as Yetis, Bigfoot, Lake Monsters, and Sea Serpents, as well as hundreds of other yet-to-be-found animals (cryptids) worldwide, but which compelling ethnoknown evidence has been collected for their possible existence.
+These are usually larger zoological species that, to date, remain unverified by science, such as Yetis, Bigfoot, Lake Monsters, and Sea Serpents, as well as hundreds of other yet-to-be-found animals, referred to as “cryptids”, worldwide (for which compelling ethnoknown evidence has been collected for their possible existence.)
 It also encompasses the study of animals of recent discovery, such as the coelacanth, okapi, megamouth shark, giant panda, and mountain gorilla.

-The best way to learn more about the International Cryptozoology Museum is to come by and check it out in person.
+The best way to learn more about the International Cryptozoology Museum is to check it out in person!
 It takes a team effort to keep our nonprofit moving ahead and the ICM owes credit to numerous artists, volunteers, members of the board, and more.
 You can learn a bit more about our history, awards, and some of the people involved with our museum using the links below.